dryer-dev/dryer/README.md

 There are two main layout files:

-* **application:** Relies on current_tenant to: retrieve CSS and JS builds, render the header and footer.
+* **application:** Relies on current_tenant to: retrieve CSS and JS builds and render the header and footer.
 * **admin:** Uses the admin CSS and JS builds with the current_tenant header and footer - *a site's admin area will look bespoke to it*.